Wikipedia's Struggle with Creators

 Hi, I’m Catherine!
 I am currently writing The Creator Revolution, a nonfiction book documenting the rise of creators and how they’re changing our future.

-If you’re interested in hearing more of my thoughts about creators, technology, and my book writing journey, subscribe for more.
+If you’re interested in hearing more of my thoughts about creativity, technology, and my book writing journey, subscribe for more.

 Feel free to leave a comment, and find me on Twitter @catherinehyeo.